theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/sap-connection.md

 - Use classic RFC library (librfc32.dll)
 - Use NetWeaver RFC libraries (sapnwrfc.dll)

-{: .box-tip }
-**Recommendation:** Use the not supported librfc32.dll for some extraction types, e.g., DeltaQ as runs more stable than the NetWeaver RFC library.

 See additional information on SAP libraries on the [SAP Help Site - RFC Libraries](https://help.sap.com/saphelp_nwpi71/helpdata/de/45/18e96cd26321a1e10000000a1553f6/frameset.htm). <br>